Tamburasca/HarpsichordTuning/README.md

 # Harpsichord Tuning

 An automatic tuning tool for string instruments, such as harpsichords and pianos.
-Further Tests are needed with pianos, owing to the larger inharmonicity factor.
+Further tests are needed with pianos, owing to the larger inharmonicity factor.

 Collects a mono audio signal from the input stream.
 The signal